Book List For Aspiring Type Designers

 Type designers love books.
 Just check out the Type Designers At Work blog and see how many have bookshelves in the background.
 We love books for two reasons, they are full of beautiful specimens of typography and are a great source of knowledge.

 The fundamentals and history of type design are fairly static making books an ideal medium to contain this knowledge.
 In fact, sometimes the older and more obscure books hold the most interesting content.

 The following are some of my most opened and referenced books while I am drawing letters:

 This book was my main reference while drawing my first typeface.
 The book examines each letter in detail, comparing examples across different classifications of typefaces.
-It is very useful for figuring out visual compensations, metrics, and relationship between upper and lowercase.
+It is very useful for figuring out visual compensations, metrics, and relationships between upper and lowercase.

 Typographic letters come from calligraphic forms and learning some basic calligraphy really helps to create an understanding of letter shapes.
 The calligraphy section of this workbook is incredibly well-explained and has a great variety of traditional calligraphy models to reference.

 This overview of the type design industry provides an essential look into the process of making a typeface.
 I read it after I had been working in the industry for 5 years and it confirmed a lot of the things I had learned along the way.